 Chargeable Weight = Max { 2.3 tons, 0.7515 tons } = 2.3 tons

-Making educated conclusions in the world of shipping and logistics requires understanding CBM and Freight Ton calculations.
+Making educated conclusions in the world of shipping and logistics requires understanding how to calculate tons, cbm to ton values, and tons to cbm estimations.
 By mastering these calculations, companies and individuals can calculate shipping costs with accuracy, maximize the space available for cargo, and ensure that cargo distribution is done securely.
-Furthermore, this information gives stakeholders the power to bargain with carriers for advantageous terms and to make strategic decisions that reduce costs and streamline the shipping process.